TUW-GEO/Equi7Grid/README.md

 `~/docs/doc_files/google_earth_overlays/`

-The 7 projections are completely defined by WKT-strings in the .prj-files at
+The 7 projections (or more precisely the Projected Coordinate Reference Systems, PROJCS) are completely defined by WKT-strings in the .prj-files at

 `~/wkt/`